hyperknot/openfreemap/README.md

 This replaces a running service with a pure, file-system-level implementation.
 Since the Linux kernel's file caching is among the highest-performing and most thoroughly tested codes ever written, it delivers serious performance.

 I run some [benchmarks](docs/quick_notes/http_benchmark.md) on a Hetzner server, the aim was to saturate a gigabit connection.
-At the end, it was able to serve 30 Gbit on localhost, on a cold nginx cache.
+At the end, it was able to serve 30 Gbit on loopback interface, on cold nginx cache.

 ## FAQ